kwonus/Quelle/Quelle-AVX.md

    A similarity setting of 100% still uses phonetics, but expects a full phonetic match (e.g. "there" and "their" are a 100% phonetic match).

 A full reference implementation of AVX-Quelle is found in the AVBible application along with fully open source repositories on github.
 This implementation in AV-Bible is described as "Search-for-Truth" (S4T) query language.
-To be clear, S4T is fully conformant with the Quelle 4.4.11 specification.
-Moreover, to date, it is the only known implementation Quelle 4.4.11 specification.
+To be clear, S4T is fully conformant with the Quelle 4.4.14 specification.
+Moreover, to date, it is the only known implementation of the Quelle 4.4 specification.

 The remainder of this document describes the AVX dialect of the Quelle specification.
-The Vanilla-Quelle specification has the root (dialect-free) specification.

 ### Overview of Quelle Syntax